petwho/invoice-format-parser/README.md

 Windows 8.1 Professional  1 199 199
 ```

-The second implementation supports parsing format which contains product codes.
+The second implementation supports parsing format which contains product code.
 Each product code is put into one
 line and then followed by product name and price.
-Here is an example:
+Here is an example of this format:

 ```
 13INCH-MBA-256